cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 #### Clamp Input Dimensions

 The model will not return useable output with input below 130px in size.
 There just isn't enough for information for the model to work with at that low of a resolution.
 Also, the model downscales the input internally by a set amount and might error out if the input is too low.
-To prevent this, we will clamp the input dimensions from dropping below `130x130`.
+To prevent this, we will ensure the input dimensions are at least `130x130`.

 ```c#
 // Prevent the input dimensions from going too low for the model